strongcontract/eth_hodl/README.md

 - Get rewarded while protecting your Ethereum.

 ## How to use
-0. Download and install android app
+0. [Download App] and install android app
 1. Select the deposit period.
 2. Enter the deposit amount.
 3. Send Ethereum to the contract.